Issue Reopening Rate

 Issue Reopening Rate measures the percentage of Linear issues that are moved back to an active state after being marked as done.
 It serves as a quality indicator, reflecting whether work is genuinely complete when marked as such.

-Why issue reopening rate matters for Linear users
+Why Issue Reopening Rate matters for Linear users

 Reopened issues represent rework, which is one of the most expensive forms of waste in software delivery.
 Each reopening extends the true cycle time, disrupts planning, and indicates that the definition of done or quality checks are insufficient.